Saburian Air Force Base, Africa

 Campbell smiled.
 “That’s not what your father told me.”

-They dropped Charlie off at Athens International Airport.
+They dropped Charlie off at Athens International Airport to return home.

-When they were alone, he told George, “You’ll be in Saburia for just three days to see your dad.
+After Campbell was now alone with George, he said, “You’ll be in Saburia for just three days to see your dad.
 We’ll be staying in the medical wing of a military base.
 Then I’ll take you to your aunt in Chicago.”

 “I don’t want to go to Chicago.”